Renishaw Pharmaceutical Analyser

 - Relate formulation properties to real-world outcomes

 With Raman imaging you can identify particles as small as 1 µm, including API/salts/hydrates/polymorphs/amorphous forms, excipients, contaminants and degradation products.
+The new Spectrum Search module makes it easy to identify components in a mixture.

 Study the characteristics of each component, including morphology, uniformity, agglomeration and size distribution.